iuribe27/ist-303-team-A/README.md

 ## 6. Re-arranging a Post-It - 6 days
 As a User, I can re-arrange post-its in any order
 - Create the Select-And-Drag functionality (Isabela)
+- Create Change Post-It Colors selectability (Adam)
+- Create Change Text-Editing abilities / Font-style selections (Adam)
+## 7. Board Collaboration - 4 days
+As a User, I can share my board with friends.
+- Create Share via Copy Link functionality (Mabel/Ted)

+# Backlog for Future App Releases:
-## 7. Creating a Board - 6 days
+## Creating a Board - 6 days
-As a User, I can create a Board to group interests/topics
+As a User, I can create multiple Boards to group interests/topics
 - Create a New Board functionality (Adam)
 - Add Post-It Notes to Board functionality (Adam)
 - Create Delete/Trash Can board functionality (Isabela)